MiguelCastillo/Brackets-Ternific/README.md

 =============

 Requirements:
-1. We need nodejs because that how tern is currently tracking dependencies.
+1. We need nodejs because that how tern is currently tracking dependencies.<br>
-2. Github command line.
+2. Github command line.<br><br>

+Setup:
 1. Download the extension and add it in brackets.
 2. Download https://github.com/MiguelCastillo/tern in place it in the same directory as the extension
 3. Go to tern directory and run "npm install"